Fist Up / Up

 FAQ: Basketball Plays for Half-Court Offense

-Fist Up / Up - STEP 1: Players adopt their starting formation, prepared for coordinated movements and penetration options
+Basketball play fist up / up, step 1: players adopt their starting formation, prepared for coordinated movements and penetration options

 Players adopt their starting formation, prepared for coordinated movements and penetration options.